Halldorophone: Operating principles

-The halldorophone is an electroacoustic instrument which makes use of positive feedback as a key element in generating its sound.
+The halldorophone is an electroacoustic instrument that makes use of positive feedback as a key element in generating its sound.
 The player takes a sitting position behind the instruments and plays it a similar way as they would a cello.
-The instrument is predicated on audio feedback which is generated when sound picked up by a microphone (or comparable device) is passed to a speaker and then re-detected by the microphone.
+The instrument is predicated on audio feedback that is generated when sound picked up by a microphone (or comparable device) is passed to a speaker and then re-detected by the microphone.
 It causes amplification in the system and a sustained, recursive signal flow is created; a positive feedback loop.
+According to its creator Halldór Úlfarsson, the halldorophone is designed to distill feedback as its core identity, making it a fundamental compositional element rather than a by-product.

 In the words of composer Nicole Robson: "The halldorophone utilises a simple system, whereby the vibration of each string is detected by a pickup, amplified and routed to a speaker embedded in the back of the instrument.
 By adding gain to individual strings in the feedback loop, the instrument's response can become rapidly complex, potentially spinning out of control.
 While every musical performance of a piece is unique in some way and contingent on its particular moment and situation in time, the unstable nature of the halldorophone exacerbates this condition."

 Electronics engineer Orfeas Moraitis who has worked on halldorophone electronics with Halldor Ulfarsson since 2018 recorded an instructional video for an experimental version of the instrument at Elektronmusikstudion in Stockholm at the start of summer in 2022 at the occasion of the instrument being on loan to EMS and available to users along with other studio instruments and equipment.

 Uses

 Concert music

-A number of pieces have been composed and performed for solo halldorophone, halldorophone in duet with a second instrument and with ensemble.
+A number of pieces have been composed and performed for solo halldorophone, halldorophone in duet with a second instrument, and with ensemble.

-Several composers of the Icelandic S.L.Á.T.U.R. collective have used halldorophones in their works ever since the Hljóðheimar exhibition in Reykjavík 2011.
+Several composers of the Icelandic S.L.Á.T.U.R. collective have used halldorophones in their works after the Hljóðheimar exhibition in Reykjavík 2011.

-One of these composers Hafdís Bjarnadóttir's piece "A Day in February", for halldorophone and accordion was nominated by the Icelandic National Broadcasting Service for the International Rostrum of Composers in Vienna in 2011.
+Hafdís Bjarnadóttir's piece "A Day in February", for halldorophone and accordion, was nominated by the Icelandic National Broadcasting Service for the International Rostrum of Composers in Vienna in 2011.

+Timothy Page premiered "Toccata" for halldorophone, clarinet, and electronics at the 2012 Nordic Music Days in Stockholm.